tdaly61/td-kube-utils/vm/ndogo-loop/NDOGO-LOOP-README.md

 ## Description

-ndogo is Swahilli for *small* and ndogo-loop deployment of vNext (beta) is a *small* simple, scripted/automated installer for Mojaloop vNext.
+ndogo is Swahili for *small* and ndogo-loop deployment of vNext (beta) is a *small* simple, scripted/automated installer for Mojaloop vNext.
 For details on the Mojaloop vNext please refer to the Mojaloop reference architecture available from (http://mojaloop.io).
 The ndogo-loop vNext install mode is for  showcasing Mojaloop vNext, development, testing, workshops, integration testing, performance testing, learning, and more. ndogo-loop mode is designed to support people and organisations interested in Mojaloop vNext.
 However, it is crucial to note that ndogo-loop is **not intended for production use.**"

 The goal is to make it realistic, easy, quick, scriptable and cost effective to deploy Mojaloop vNext in a variety of local or cloud environments.
 - realistic: running a full kubernetes stack , so you can do real-world tests